 115 days from transplant.
 Requires rich, moist soil.
-Duborskian rice is a short grain Russian variety which has produced well in Northern Indiana.
+Duborskian rice is a short grain Russian (or Ukrainian) variety which has produced well in Northern Indiana.
 It is considered an upland rice and does not require flooding.
 Well-adapted to dry-land, rain fed production.
 Very hardy and has some frost tolerance.

 Rice seeds should be soaked in water 24 hours before planting.
 I start my plants indoors in April in plug flats, 50’s and transplant into beds after the last frost date.
 I recommend not leaving plants in flats for more than three weeks as the starts will yellow easily and weaken when root-bound.
 Here in Northern Indiana, I plant my rice plugs the last week of May.
 I plant into 4′ wide beds.
 This makes adding bird netting over the tops of the plants an easy chore using 5′ t-posts and twine.
 The plants are spaced 9″ apart in the beds.
 Upland rice requires about the same amount of water as corn, around 1″ per week during the growing season.
 The plants will begin to form seed heads in August.
 At maturity the rice husks will turn to a golden